 As you can see, the average income per type of RV has a wide range.
 Which is a direct reflection of how many different RVs are on the road today.
 The rental price for your camper really depends on the type of RV you own.

-Because let’s say you own a jazzy Class A motorhome that is super easy to drive with all the amenities of a modern-day camper.
-You can command a top dollar nightly rental rate for your rig.
+Let’s say you own a jazzy Class A motorhome that is super easy to drive with all the amenities of a modern-day camper.
+You can command a top-dollar nightly rental rate for your rig.

 Now let’s examine renting out a high-end fifth wheel.
 Both campers are mobile penthouses, but one requires a heavy-duty truck with a special towing adapter.
 Because of these unique requirements, you will have to take on some of the responsibility of relocating your fifth wheel, or just realize you will have a smaller market of renters to choose from.

 The more amenities and easier it is to drive, the more money you will make renting out your RV.
 However, no matter what type of RV you own, you will still make more money than letting it sit in your backyard.

 For example, my friend in Minnesota has made nearly $20,000 a summer renting out his 1978 travel trailer.

 It’s exciting to see the amount of money you can make from renting out your camper, but when you finally decide to do so, I caution you to lower your expectations.

 In fact, I would encourage you to choose the lowest price point to get some experience under your belt.
 This will ensure you actually get the number of reservations you need to hit your income goals.
 Remember, everyone is looking for a deal, and if you’re at the highest price point, you will be the least selected option.